Robert42/cairo_xcb_alpha_test/README.md

 }
 ```
 Don't forget to `#include <string.h>`.
-This fnction is not the recommended way of getting the atom of a string, as we aren't exploiting xcb asynchronous model.
+This function is not the recommended way of getting the atom for a string, as we aren't exploiting xcb's asynchronous model.
 Normally wou would call `xcb_intern_atom` do something else to give the server some time before calling `xcb_intern_atom_reply` and waiting for the answer to have arrived.
 But for this tutorial, I'll take the simpler but slower road.